zevenet/zproxy/README.md

   only to the request path - Zproxy will still check that the request is syntactically correct.

-* **ErrWAF** "filename"
+* **ErrWAF** [code] "filename"

-  A file with the text to be displayed if the WAF reject a request.
+  Define the response given when a request is rejected by WAF.
+If a code is specified then the file contents will only be used for WAF responses using that status code.
+If a code is unspecified then it will be used as a general response for all WAF rejection responses.
   Default:
   "The request was rejected by the server.".
 Maximum file size: 4KB.

 * **Err414** "filename"